Seyðisfjörður: Overview

 The town of Seyðisfjörður is well known for its old wooden buildings and has remnants of urban street configurations within its urban fabric.
 There is a camping ground, facilities for campers, hotels, a swimming pool, a library, hospital, post office, liquor store, and other retail activity.
-Seyðisfjörður also has a vibrant cultural scene with an arts centre, the Technical Museum of East Iceland and the only two cinemas in the east of Iceland.
-The LungA Art Festival takes place in Seyðisfjörður in July.
-The renowned Swiss artist Dieter Roth had a residence and art studio in Seyðisfjörður.
-Along with others, Roth created a visual art collective in 1996.
-The Skaftfell Center for Visual Art was later established in 1998.
-It is the principal center for visual art in the eastern region of Iceland.
-The center is open to the public and houses an exhibition space, a library of artist books, and a bistro.

 There are several waterfalls in the town.
 A popular hiking path starts at the town center, following the East bank of the Fjarðará, the river that flows through the center of town.
 Further up the river there are 25 waterfalls.
 During the winter, a skiing area is used in Fjarðarheiði mountain pass.
 Skálanes nature and heritage centre can be found 17 km east of the town.
 The nature reserve is home to a diverse range of wildlife, as well as catering for visitors and anyone wanting to explore the south side of the fjord.